 We mentioned above that the banks and independent companies you work with to get a mortgage will sell your loan to companies like Fannie Mae and Freddie Mac who set the guidelines (overlays) for determining if you are a safe risk for the lender.
 They’re also the ones who set additional terms like rates and mortgage insurance based on how big your downpayment will be.
 Conventional loans that are issued to those guidelines are called conforming loans.

 How Much of a Downpayment Do You Need?

-Most conventional loan lenders don’t require a 20 percent downpayment, but they will require mortgage insurance if your downpayment is less than 20 percent in order to protect their investment in you.
+Most conventional loan lenders don’t require a 20 percent downpayment, but they will require PMI if your downpayment is less than 20 percent in order to protect their investment in you.
 “Mortgage insurance on these types of loans can be deleted at 80 percent equity position,” explained Swanson.
 “There are different types of insurance available: some you pay monthly, single premium, split premium and lender funded, which means paying a higher interest rate.”

 Fixed vs. Adjustable Loans

 You typically see conventional loans offered as a 15-year fixed-rate mortgage or a 30-year fixed-rate mortgage.
 A fixed-rate loan means your interest rate will be set when you commit to the loan and will never change over the next 15-30 years.
 Your monthly payments are predictable and easy to account for in your budget.
 However, you tend to pay out quite a bit of interest to your lender over the life of the loan.